-To explain (15), notice that the first term accounts for the payoff of entrepreneurs' first period projects, which comprise a pledgeable return $(1+a) - (1+r_s^) = a - r_s^$ as well as a non-pledgeable return b if their projects succeed.
-The second term accounts for the non-pledgeable return b obtained from second period projects insofar as they are undertaken and succeed.
-In (16) the two terms account for expected deposit insurance payouts associated with banks involved in first and second period projects, respectively (which are obtained by integrating banks' net worth at the end of the corresponding period over the realizations of the default rate for which the banks fail).
+To explain (15), notice that the first term accounts for the payoff of entrepreneurs' first period projects, which comprise a pledgeable return $(1 + a) - (1 + r_s^) = a - r_s^$ as well as a non-pledgeable return b if their projects succeed.
+The second term accounts for the non-pledgeable return b obtained from second period projects insofar as they are undertaken (with probability $1-CR{ss'}$) and succeed (with probability $1-p{s'}$).
+In (16) the two terms account for expected deposit insurance payouts associated with banks involved in first and second period projects, respectively (which are obtained by integrating banks' net worth at the end of the corresponding period over the realizations of the default rate for which they fail).
 Finally, (17) is the expected social cost of bank failure obtained by multiplying the proportional cost c by banks' average assets and their probabilities of failure in each of the two lending periods.

 Our measure of social welfare W is the expected value of $W{ss'}$ over the four possible sequences (s, s') weighted by their ergodic probabilities.
-Our optimal capital requirements, γ_l^ and γ_h^ , are the values of γ_l and γ_h that maximize $W^{.38}$
+Our optimal capital requirements, γ_l^ and γ_h^ , are the values of γ_l and γ_h that maximize W^{37} .